Reduced Sugar Strawberry Jam

 I’m very happy with the Realfruit Low or No Sugar Pectin from Ball.
 I buy it in a 4.7oz plastic container that makes 22 half pint jars of jam.

-There are other options for low or no sugar pectin, and they should work just as well in this recipe as Ball pectin.
+There are other options for low or no-sugar pectin, and they should work just as well in this recipe as Ball pectin.
+Follow the instructions that come with the pectin product you choose and your jam should turn out delicious!

 Some People Prefer Pomona’s Pectin

 Full disclosure here, I’ve never used Pomona’s Pectin.
-But quite a few people swear by it.
+Quite a few people swear by it and I plan to try using this pectin in the future.
 If you are interested in ordering Pomona’s Pectin through a buying club, check to see if Azure Standard has a buying club in your area.
+(I earn a referral fee if you purchase through my link.)